 Corner units: ‘I would always recommend spending a little more on corner units, as well-engineered corner pull-outs are far superior to basic corner cupboards,’ says Malo Tasle.
 ‘They maximise every inch of space, and save you having to get on the floor to reach items at the back.’

-‘Try open shelf units instead of traditional wall units – these can create a great feature,’ says Neil McDonald, Design Manager at Moores Kitchens.
+‘Try open shelf units instead of traditional wall units – these can create a great feature and can be less expensive,’ says Neil McDonald, design manager at Moores Kitchens (opens in new tab).

 Dawn Filkins, head of creative at Smile Kitchens (opens in new tab), agrees.
 ‘Open kitchen shelving ideas are hugely on-trend right now and cost significantly less than your standard wall cabinet setup,’ she says.